Bulgarisation

 Bulgarisation (българизация), also known as Bulgarianisation (побългаряване) is the spread of Bulgarian culture beyond the Bulgarian ethnic space.
-Historically, unsuccessful assimilation efforts in Bulgaria were primarily directed at Muslims, most notably Bulgarian Turks, but non-Islamic groups have also faced assimilation.
+Historically, unsuccessful assimilation efforts in Bulgaria were primarily directed at Muslims, most notably Bulgarian Turks, but non-Islamic groups have also faced cultural assimilation, like some Vlachs.
+Also, there was an educational and ecclesial campaign among the Slavic speakers in Ottoman Macedonia, not all of whom had a clear national identity, although they were known generally as "Bulgarians".
+The same campaigns occurred in the region during the World Wars.

 History

-Ottoman Rule
+Ottoman rule

 Under Ottoman rule, much of the expansion of the Bulgarian ethnic group was reversed.
 While the Ottoman Empire provided for some cultural and religious autonomy under the "Millet System", and Bulgarians were briefly granted their own Bulgarian Millet, Bulgarians were no longer politically dominant in their own lands.
-While the Ottomans did not generally require Bulgarians to convert to Islam, the empire did enforce the Jizya tax and other forms of discrimination on non-Muslims (such as the Devshirme).
+While the Ottomans did not generally require Bulgarians to convert to Islam, the empire did enforce the Jizya tax and other forms of discrimination and practices on non-Muslims (such as the Devshirme).
 Those Bulgarians who converted to Islam but retained their Slavic language and customs became known as Pomaks (though many still identified as "Bulgarian").
 A sub-set of these converts to Islam also assimilated into the Turkish ethnic group.
-Between that assimilation and the settlement of many Turkish people in Bulgaria, much of modern day Bulgaria had an ethnic Turkish Muslim majority prior to Bulgarian independence (see 1861 map below).
+Between that assimilation and the settlement of many Turkish people in Bulgaria, much of modern day Bulgaria had an ethnic Turkish Muslim majority prior to Bulgarian independence.